Shivam9336/DevLabs-2.0/Week-4/submissions/navanil-ghosh/README.md

 I hope this helps you plan your trip to Tokyo!
 If you need any further assistance or recommendations, feel free to ask.

 HUMAN AMENDMENT: Goodluck for your trip, Sayonara!(bye in japanese)
 ---

 ## Sample Run 2: Triggering the Retry Loop
+Running graph...
+Fetching data for Tokyo...

+Prompting LLM with retrieved context...

+!
+LLM failed on attempt 1.
+Looping back to try again...

+Prompting LLM with retrieved context...

+!
+LLM failed on attempt 2.
+Looping back to try again...

+Prompting LLM with retrieved context...

+ HUMAN REVIEW NEEDED:
+LLM_ERROR: (model 'L-llm' not found (status code: 404))

+Type your edits here (or press ENTER to approve): purposefully using wrong llm name to stimulate failure.

+[Injecting edit into state...]

+Resuming graph...
+Delivering final verdict to client:
+LLM_ERROR: (model 'L-llm' not found (status code: 404))

+HUMAN AMENDMENT: purposefully using wrong llm name to stimulate failure.